dracoventions/TWCManager/docs/InstallationGuide.md

 ![RS-485 Header Location](interface.jpg)

 You may connect your RS-485 wires to either the In or the Out (but not both) header pins.
 To do this, you'll need a 3mm flat-head screwdriver.
 Strip approximately 3mm of insulation from the wires that you will be connecting, and feed them from the bottom of the RS-485 headers into the positive or negative terminals for either the In or Out headers.

+Generally, the wires that you connect will be the following colours:

+  * Positive: Orange or Red
+  * Negative: Yellow or Black

+Please check carefully with the documentation for your RS-485 interface.
+If you get this wiring wrong, it's possible that you'll feed power to the RS-485 header, potentially damaging the TWC.

 ### Rotary Switch